radicallyopensecurity/keycloak-app-passwords/extension/README.md

 sh /tmp/ldapscripts/add-schema.sh
 ```

-After that you can run the app via `docker`:
+After that you can run the app via `Docker`:

 ```sh
 make dev